iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

-Let's look at it from an information point of view: suppose you are working with a random variable $X$ but you don't have where to store all its information.
+Let's look at it from an information point of view: suppose you are working with a random variable $X$ and you don't have where to store all its information.
 In fact, for the sake of this example, you can only store _a single number_ to represent it.
-What number should you choose?
+Which number should you choose?
-You probably already know it is $\E{X}$!
+You probably already know it is $\E{X}$...
 But why?
 Well...
 Because it is in fact the best possible approximation.
 This post will be a digression on this theme: